 You may be contacted by the programme director or a member of the Health Service Leadership Academy if clarification is required on any aspect of your application.

-Time commitment of at least 15 hours per week, and 100% attendance at all elements
+At least 15 hours per week, and 100% attendance at all elements

 |Programme title:||MSc in Leadership in Healthcare|

 |Qualification:||MSc in Leadership in Healthcare (awarded by University College Cork)|

 |Faculty:||delivered by the IMI|

 |Face-to-face attendance requirements:||4 residential sessions totalling a minimum of 12 days over the programme.
 A minimum of 11 action learning set days over the programme|

 The MSc in Leadership in Healthcare is designed to meet healthcare challenges now and into the future.
 It will enable you to bring about change and real improvement, providing opportunities to put your new skills into action where you work.

 The focus of the programme is firmly on patient experiences and outcomes.
 Whether you work on the frontline or you indirectly focus on patient care, patients and service users will benefit as a result of your learning.